DrakeAxelrod/archivist-bot/README.md

 # Archivist-bot
-discord bot to search for books by title. command is .find <book title>
+discord bot to search for books by title.
+command:
+.find book title